celo-org/celo-monorepo/packages/docs/celo-holder-guide/celo-recovery.md

 # Recovering ETH or ERC-20 tokens sent to a Celo Address

-In this guide, steps are outlined to help you recover your ERC-20 token if you accidentally transferred them to a [CELO (previously Celo Gold)](../overview.md#background-and-key-concepts) address.
+In this guide, steps are outlined to help you recover your ETH or ERC-20 tokens if you accidentally transferred them to a [CELO (previously Celo Gold)](../overview.md#background-and-key-concepts) address.

 ## Prerequisites